0x4c37373230/PistonFuckery/README.md

 customPushLimit = 1
 newPushLimit = 16
 ```
 `armLogging` determines if the mod should log piston extension and retraction, `updateLogging` determines if the mod should log piston updates, and `deleteBlocksOnExtension` determines whether pistons should delete the block facing them on extension or just extend normally.
-All of these values can be set to 1 to enable them or 0 to disable them
+All of these values can be set to 1 to enable them or 0 to disable them. `customPushLimit` and `newPushLimit` are not yet usable

 ## How to update
 Get and update the RVAs (Relative Virtual Addresses) and update them in the `SymHook.hpp` file.
 You can do this with [my own pdb dumper](https://github.com/0x4c37373230/BDumper)  Check if the functions being hooked's formal parameters (which arguments they take) are still the same; if they're not, update them.